abhijeet4022/youtube-tutorials/Mock_Interview/D2_Linux_Q.md

 35. How do you list all configured repositories on a Linux system?

-   * For RHEL/CentOS: `yum repolist all` or `dnf repolist all` For Debian/Ubuntu: `apt-cache policy` or `apt list --installed`
+   * For RHEL/CentOS: `yum repolist all` or `dnf repolist all`
+   * `yum repolist enabled` # To list only enabled repositories
+   * `yum repolist disabled` # To list only disabled repositories
+   * For Debian/Ubuntu: `apt-cache policy` or `apt list --installed`

-36. Which default file stores user password expiry information?
+36. Which default file stores user password information?

    * `/etc/shadow`

-37. You need to enforce a password policy: expiration every 90 days, a warning 14 days before expiry, and automatic account disablement if not changed within 115 days.
+37. You need to enforce a password policy: expiration every 90 days, a warning 14 days before expiry, and automatic account disablement if not changed within 25 days.
 How would you implement this?

    * Use `chage` command: